siddhusathu20/pyjump/README.md

 Fun fact: This is actually my class 12 CBSE project!
 I wanted to go out of my last year of school with a bang in my favourite subject!
 Enjoy, and please share your feedback!

+Python and the arcade library are required to play.

 My email for feedback: siddhu.sathu@gmail.com